High Risk Demolition

 What is the reason for demolition?

 Demolition is necessary when a weak part of a building needs to be demolished for renovation.
 It could include both commercial and residential projects such as interior demolition.
 Demolition involves shifting heavy loads and machinery up a height.
 It involves using explosives and heavy duty equipment.
 In the construction industry, demolition services are used for demolishing a building or site work service.
-Demolition contractors even manage a project site for removal of construction rubbish, rubble, debris and waste material.
+Demolition contractors even manage a project site for demolition of construction rubbish, rubble, debris and waste material.

 What is the difference between hazard and risk?